Persuasive Vs. Push Web Notifications

-2018 is predicted to be the year of artificial intelligence.
+Forbes has predicted that 2018 will be the year of artificial intelligence.
 The technological advances have allowed businesses and marketers to have access to great amount of information regarding online behaviour.
 They not only possess more personalised consumer information, allowing them to better tailor their offers and products to the needs of their audience, but online platforms can also keep track of the supply of products and sales cycles.

 Push notifications are a way to facilitate immediate communication with your users.
 They allow engagement with your customers and provide information that they might find useful without spamming them with tiresomely long emails.

 Push notifications function by popping on your users’ screen and requiring them to take immediate action by interrupting their activity.
 Your users can click and interact with them.

 They are a form of retargeting as the user does not need to be on your site in order to receive your web notifications.
 This means that they can be received without permission or a warning.
 The service works on both computers and smartphones.

 Push web notifications usually follow certain requirements such as a word limit and are less wordy than emails or SMS.
 One of the advantages of push web notifications is that they are often free of charge.
 Nonetheless, it is important that users are only provided with useful information or they might be prompted to unsubscribe or ignore future communications.